AmazingMonster/conceptrodon/docs/contents/metafunctions/typelivore/amid.doc.md

 ```

 We can pull out the element of a given index by asking `decltype` the return type of `idyl` if invoked by `std::integral_constant<size_t, I>`.
-Here, `std::integral_constant` helps us create a type with an index for argument-dependent lookup.
+Here, we convert an index into a type via `std::integral_constant` for argument-dependent lookup.

 Now, we will assemble an overload set and instruct compilers to pull the element out when provided with an index.
 Here's the entire implementation: